Definition of Klk

 Many believe that the word klk was born as a consequence of the influence of the urban genre on young Dominicans, since in its beginnings, the word klk was frowned upon.

-It is used colloquially to say “hello” or “how about,” and derives from the expression “what is there”, although by their way of speaking, Dominicans say “what”.
+Klk is used colloquially to say “hello” or “how are you”, and derives from the expression “what is there”, although because of the way they speak, Dominicans say “what what” or “Keloké”.

-- In the Dominican Republic and several Spanish-American countries, Ceky Viciny sticky theme song “klk con klk” became viral, a moved theme song that currently features more than 16M of YouTube views.
+- In the Dominican Republic and several Latin American countries, Ceky Viciny’s catchy song went viral – “klk con klk”, a lively song that currently has more than 16M views on YouTube.

-- On June 26th, the Venezuelan album Kick of electronic and experimental music Arca was released.
-This recording material includes the song “Klk” with the Catalan singer “Rosalía”.
-The melody features a mix of urban genre and very dynamic and rhythm-filled electronic nuances.
+- On June 26, 2020, the album Kick by the Venezuelan electronic and experimental music singer Arca was released.
+In this record material the song “K l k” is included together with the Catalan singer “Rosalía”.
+The melody has a mix of urban genre and very dynamic and rhythmic electronic nuances.